Jane Walker (charity founder): Life

 In 2002, she founded what is now known as the Purple Community Fund as a UK registered charity.
 The charity looked after the community providing schooling, healthcare and clean water.
-Moreover the government agreed to let the charity take over a building so that it could create a second school for the children of the Navatos cemetery.
+Moreover the government agreed to let the charity take over a building so that it could create a second school for the children of the Navotas cemetery.
 The classes were oversubscribed but teaching was happening.
 Class sizes in the Philippines are frequently over 70 as the country copes with crippling debt and impoverished industries.
 Children who stepped outside where they lived would have to walk through flies and deep mud and the whole place had methane coming to the surface and polluted air that smelled of smoke and rotting food.

 She was awarded an MBE in 2006 and in 2009 she started a scheme in the UK to help offenders after they left prison.
 In the following year a new school opened on the former rubbish tip in Tondo.
 The new school was made from 74 shipping containers and it has nearly thirty classrooms on four different floors.
 The school was called the "Philippine Community Fund (PCF')'s Openwork foundation school" and it had facilities for 1,000 children who can attend from four years old.
 The new school lacked the rats, flooding and mosquito's of the previous school and it had new features like windows.

 In 2012 she was living in the Philippines.

 In time she would raise money, raise funds and build businesses that transformed rubbish into products.
 This caused her to be referred to by gulfnews.com as the "Angel of the dump".
 In 2013 her charity was supported by Rotary International members.
-People in the Philippines were collecting ring-pulls.
-After they are cleaned, sorted and polished they are made into handbags by the elderly, teenagers and people with disabilities.
+People in the Philippines were collecting ring-pulls, as where members of Soroptimist International and the girl guides.
+After they were gathered together they are cleaned, sorted and polished they are made into handbags by the elderly, teenagers and people with disabilities.